Defamation Attorneys

 Costs of Representation

 If we accept a defamation case, we bill our time by the hour.
-If a letter is requested, our retainer deposit is $1,000.
-If litigation is requested, our clients deposit $5,000 or $10,000 depending on the complexity of the case.
+If a letter is requested, our retainer deposit is typically $1,500, unless the matter is complex.
+If litigation is requested, our clients start with a deposit of $5,000 or $10,000 depending on the complexity of the case.

 Issues to Consider